weewx/weewx/docs_src/utilities/wee_import.md

     Are you sure you want to proceed (y/n)?
     ```

-    If there is more than one WeatherCat monthly .cat file then <span class="code">wee_import</span> will provide summary information on a per period basis during the import.
-In addition, if the <span class="code">--date</span> option is used then source data that falls outside the date or date range specified with the <span class="code">--date</span> option is ignored.
+    If there is more than one WeatherCat monthly .cat file then `wee_import` will provide summary information on a per period basis during the import.
+In addition, if the `--date` option is used then source data that falls outside the date or date range specified with the `--date` option is ignored.
 In such cases the preamble may look similar to:

     ```
     Using WeeWX configuration file /home/weewx/weewx.conf